finance calculator

 Net Present Value (NPV) Calculator

-Discount projected cash flows to today’s dollars and see whether a project creates value.
+Discount projected cash flows back to today’s dollars, subtract the upfront investment, and see in one number whether a project creates or destroys value at your chosen hurdle rate.

 Results